-Hypnotherapy is not a "cure-all" but it can be a very effective method of therapy for a great many issues where psychological factors are involved and most people find that hypnosis is a very comfortable and relaxed state during which they can experience an astonishing sense of clarity and well being.
+Hypnotherapy is not a "cure-all" but it can be a very effective method of therapy for a great many issues where psychological and emotional factors are involved and most people find that hypnosis is a very comfortable and relaxed state during which they can experience an astonishing sense of clarity and well being.

 There are in excess of 11,000 published scientific articles about various aspects of the use of hypnosis and almost 3000 of these articles are available for free download at the National Institutes of Health Pub Med Website

 There is a huge amount of experiential evidence that hypnosis works but nobody can explain scientifically exactly how it does.
 A study conducted by researchers at the Stanford School of Medicine in 2016 identified distinct areas of the brain related to perception and mind-body communication that are altered during the hypnotic state.
 The outcomes of this study do seem to highlight the potential we have to create change via this absorbed state of mind during which we are more easily able to accept helpful suggestions as "obvious" rather than "doubtful".